 Patients up to 21 years of age in their second or greater relapse of B-acute lymphoblastic leukemia, or those with disease that is resistant to chemotherapy, are eligible for CAR T-cell therapy at Johns Hopkins All Children’s.

 Receiving CAR T-cell therapy is a multistep process.
 Your child’s care team will explain it thoroughly so you know what to expect at each stage.
 These steps include:

-- The body requires millions of CAR T cells to treat cancer.
-Growing these new cells in the lab can take a few weeks, during which time your child may receive low-dose chemotherapy.
+- The body requires millions of CAR T-cells to treat cancer.
+Growing these new cells in the lab takes a few weeks, during which time your child may receive low-dose chemotherapy.